anumkhanit/os-ticket/README.md

 1. **Create a Resource Group & Virtual Network**:
    - VM Name: osticket-vm
    - vCPUs: 4
-   - Username: labuser
+   - Username: (any easy username to remember)
-   - Password: osTicketPassword1!
+   - Password: (any easy password to remember)

 2. **Log Into the VM**
    - Use Remote Desktop to log into the VM (osticket-vm)